top of page

 FAQs

 1. Can Ayurveda permanently cure migraines?
-Ayurveda focuses on managing the root causes of migraines, which can significantly reduce their occurrence and intensity over time.
+Ayurveda focuses on addressing the root causes of migraines, which can significantly reduce their frequency and severity over time.
 However, consistent effort and lifestyle adjustments are key.

 2. What is the best Ayurvedic herb for migraines?
 Brahmi and Shankhpushpi are excellent for calming the mind, while Guduchi helps reduce inflammation.